ylwangy/bert2vec/README.md

 This is a repo for training static word embeddings by combing BERT.

-1.preparing your corpus as 'data.txt_plain', one sentence per line.
+1.Preparing your corpus (wiki) as 'data.txt_plain', one sentence per line.

 anarchism anarchism is a political philosophy that advocates self-governed societies based on voluntary institutions .